List of EastEnders characters introduced in 2024: Harold Martin

 Harold Martin, played by David Sterne, first appears in episode 6839, originally broadcast on 15 January 2024.
 The character and Sterne's casting details were announced on 8 January 2024.
 Harold is introduced as the husband of established character Aunt Sal (Anna Karen), the aunt of Phil Mitchell (Steve McFadden), Grant Mitchell (Ross Kemp) and Sam Mitchell (Kim Medcalf).
 Aunt Sal appeared on the show sporadically across 21 years with Harold being referenced throughout her appearances but never appearing.
 Sterne was contracted for a short guest stint.
 Chris Clenshaw, the show's executive producer, expressed his joy at casting Sterne and described the character as "elusive".

 Producers introduced Harold to the show as part of a set of episodes portraying Aunt Sal's funeral.
-The character of Aunt Sal was killed off, off screen, following the real life death of Karen in early 2022.
+The character of Aunt Sal was killed-off, off-screen, following the real life death of Karen in February 2022.
 Clenshaw opined that it was "imperative that we gave Aunt Sal the send-off she deserved".
 Sterne enjoyed playing the character of Harold and recognised that the character was "important in the context of the show".
 He added, "The writing was brilliant, so he was a joy to play."